9dots/9dots.io-pages/Oo4WZ9e.md

 ---

 ## Setup
-**Materials**
+### Materials

-•1 mouse trap
+- 1 mouse trap
-•Cardboard (base and wheels)
+- Cardboard (base and wheels)
-•1' fishing line
+- 1' fishing line
-•4 screw eye hooks
+- 4 screw eye hooks
-•2 skewers (axles)
+- 2 skewers (axles)
-•rubber bands to secure wheels
+- rubber bands to secure wheels
-•cups of various diameters to use as wheel outlines
+- cups of various diameters to use as wheel outlines

 *Safety: disarm mouse trap by removing arm from lever